EasyG0ing1/BlockNot/README.md

       Serial.println("Hello World!");
    }
  ```
+ Every time the TRIGGERED call returns true, the timer is reset and it wont trigger
+ again until the duration time has elapsed (all behaviors can be changed based on your needs).

 That is all you need to start using BlockNot.
 Keep reading to learn about other features of the library.

 # Theory behind BlockNot